hhund/medicats/README.md

 #### Usage

-In order to use this library you need to download additional zip-files from http://www.dimdi.de and place them in a folder defined by the java system property "dimdi.files.path".
+In order to use this library you need to download additional zip-files from http://www.dimdi.de and place them in a folder defined by the java system property "dimdi.files.path". **Do not unpack or modify the downloaded zip-files.**
 The default value for this property is "dimdi".
 The property can be changed via runtime flag or source code:

 ```